RamonTorresAraujo/social_movement_debate/README.md

-# Brazilian Social Movement Debate
+# Brazilian Social Movements Debate
 ####################################

 This repository contains the codes relate to a project, already accepted to be published, where we analyzed 447 articles about social movement published in the prestigious Brazilian journals.